Reduce the Risk of Pediatric PIVC Failure with the Orchid Safety Release Valve

 Click here to learn more.

-MED Alliance Group is an ISO 13485-certified medical device distributor and has been dedicated to meeting the needs of our clinical customers and manufacturing partners since 1998.
+MED Alliance Group is a medical device distributor that has been meeting the needs of our clinical customers and manufacturing partners since 1998.
 We specialize in the sales, marketing, importation, logistics and distribution of innovative, high-quality and cost-effective products found in anesthesia and respiratory, blood and transfusion therapy, EMS and emergency room, interventional radiology and cath lab, iv and vascular, NICU/PICU and pharmacy.